Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 5. Florence Paved the Way for Europe

 Florence was the first city in Europe to pave its streets.
 This made it a pioneer in urban development and also influenced others to do the same.
-It’s an interesting facts about the history of Italy and Florence that probably you didn’t know!
+It’s an interesting fact about the history of Italy and Florence that probably you didn’t know!

 6. The Birthplace of the Piano